MHS-CSCE/sdp-chess4all/README.md

 Sources

-A list of all sources consulted in the creation of this program.
-You should use your reference tracker to fill in this section.
-For each source, explain very clearly how those concepts were used within the program.
+Below are a list of sources that were used in the creation of this website, along with how the code was used in our project.

 | Source (link) | Code used / why? |
 |----------|----------|